Reloca: Mexico Residency, Done For You

 The airport kiosk trap

-Automated check-in kiosks at Mexican airports stamp you as a tourist, instantly cancelling your residency visa.
-You have to start the entire process over from scratch, including a new consulate visit.
+The self-serve kiosks at Mexican airports stamp you as a tourist, which instantly cancels your residency visa.
+You'd have to start over from scratch, including a new consulate visit.

 ⏱️